vigna/dsi-bitstream-rs/README.md

 ## Benchmarks

-To understand the behavior of the traits on your hardware, you can run the benchmarks in the `benchmarks` directory, which test the speed of read/write operations under several combinations of parameters.
+To evaluate the performance on your hardware you can run the benchmarks in the `benchmarks` directory, which test the speed of read/write operations under several combinations of parameters.
 Please refer to the crate documentation therein.
-The `svg` directory contains the results of these benchmarks of a few architectures.
+The `svg` directory contains reference results of these benchmarks of a few architectures.

 ## Testing